benofben/properties/616 N Oakes/README.md

-# Newer North End Tri-level Townhome
+# Newer North End 3 Floor Townhome

-Newer, North End tri level townhome located in the heart of the popular 6th Ave district.
+Newer, North End 3 floor townhome located in the heart of the popular 6th Ave district.
 Walk to all your favorite restaurants and shops!
 Minutes to UPS, Proctor, Stadium, and downtown.

 * 1125 square feet
 * Two bedrooms, each with full attached baths